 This document can help you plan, design, and implement the assessment phase of your migration to Google Cloud.
 Discovering your apps and services inventory, and mapping their dependencies, can help you identify what you need to migrate and in what order.
 When planning and designing a migration to Google Cloud, you first need a deep knowledge of your current environment and of the apps and workloads to migrate.

-- Migration to Google Cloud: Assessing and discovering your workloads (this document)
+- Migrate to Google Cloud: Assess and discover your workloads (this document)

-- Migration to Google Cloud: Building your foundation
+- Migrate to Google Cloud: Build your foundation

-- Migration to Google Cloud: Transferring your large datasets
+- Migrate to Google Cloud: Transfer your large datasets

-- Migration to Google Cloud: Deploying your workloads
+- Migrate to Google Cloud: Deploy your workloads

-- Migration to Google Cloud: Migrating from manual deployments to automated, containerized deployments
+- Migrate to Google Cloud: Migrate from manual deployments to automated, containerized deployments

-- Migration to Google Cloud: Optimizing your environment
+- Migrate to Google Cloud: Optimize your environment

-- Migration to Google Cloud: Best practices for validating a migration plan
+- Migrate to Google Cloud: Best practices for validating a migration plan

 The following diagram illustrates the path of your migration journey.